 For more information, refer to Store the Paperwork and Print Later.

-GBP, an encoded CN22 is automatically returned as part of the
+GBP, an encoded CN22 is returned automatically as part of the

 labels element.
 This will either be in the form of a second label or integrated with the delivery label.
 The